kvs/rubies-fish/README.md

 Then use `rubies-select` to see all available versions, and `rubies-select <version>` to select a Ruby.

+You can also run `rubies-select -l <version>` to select a version specific to the current shell, and `rubies-select -g` to go back to the global version.
+This is just a convenience wrapper around setting/unsetting `RUBY_VERSION` manually.

 Run `rubies-rehash` after installing new Rubies (or relaunch your shell)